kegsay/blog/_posts/2016-11-09-Why-manage-dependencies.md

  - Things that call this function.
  - Things that rely on the return value[s] from this function.

 But this is easy: IDEs often have "Find Usage" functions and there's always grep, right<sup>[1](#reflection)</sup>?
 But what happens if you actually find out you have broken something?
-You *need* to fix it *before* you can land `$FEATURE`, or else it won't work.
+You MUST fix it **before** you can land `$FEATURE`, or else it won't work.
 So you do the same 3 steps:
  - Work out how this piece of code was using the function before.
 Work out *what* needs to be changed.
  - Find the code to fix.
  - Change it.